 - Improving the management of the school environment

 Please indicate how your research will directly benefit the District and how will your findings be shared with sample schools and local districts.

 - Data Request (2500 character limit): Depending on the research design, substantial time and effort may be required for staff to provide requested data with the appropriate selection and matching of records and concealment of personal identities.
-Cost of data extracts are $100.00 per hour.
-Approval of proposal will include a time estimate and dollar amount.
+Cost of data extracts are $100.00 per hour upon receipt of the Data Use Agreement approved by the Office and Data and Accountability.

 Upload Appendices, IRB, and CERR Statement of Agreement

 You will be asked to upload a PDF or Microsoft Word document for the following:

 - Appendices: Please include all appendices and additional materials in one PDF file, including references, instruments, consent/assent forms, letter from graduate student's sponsor stating that the sponsor has read the CERR proposal and approves it (if applicable), and other supporting documentation.

 - IRB: Provide the appropriate IRB documents or evidence that IRB review is not required.
 Please include all completed IRB submissions in one PDF file